frictionlessdata/datapackage-clj/.github/issue_template.md

 ---

-Please preserve this line to notify @cblop  (maintainer of this repository)
+Please preserve this line to notify @cblop  (lead of this repository)